PT-Bio/PT-Bio/README.md

 -I feel like I need to emphasise this one: **Do not kiss or flirt with me, ever!** Don't do it if you like the character that my skin is, don't do it in roleplay, just don't please.
 No exceptions.
 It makes me really uncomfortable and I will most likely immediately hide you.
 Dude, I just wanna play funny pony game, not be your boyfriend, get outta here

+- Please don't copy my skins, that's pretty not cash money of you to do

 -I'm okay with being invited to parties or roleplays as long as they're not super serious, i like a little bit of trolling in my roleplays :D

+-My main OC is a little guy with an old computer monitor running Windows 95 for a head, and it wears a brightly coloured 90s style jacket with a cord as a tail.
+I haven't decided on a name for him yet...
+It's very loosely inspired by Spamton!

 --DNI (Do Not Interact)--